Rachel Greenwald Smith, Ph.D.

 "Impersonal Feelings," contribution to the Post45 Symposium, Stanford University, November 2012.

 "Neoliberalism and the Aesthetics of Self-Care," invited lecture, University of Missouri Department of English Research Symposium, Columbia, MO, September 2011.

-"Anatomy Lessons: Affect, Aesthetics, and September 11 Fiction," invited keynote address for The Annual Humanities Symposium, Point Park University, Pittsburgh, PA, April 2010.
+"Anatomy Lessons: Affect, Aesthetics, and September 11 Fiction," keynote address for The Annual Humanities Symposium, Point Park University, Pittsburgh, PA, April 2010.